c4puter/ecfw/README.md

 big (a few hundred MB).
 If you keep the created directory `libcore-thumbv7m` around, however, this will not be repeated.
 Do not `make distclean` unless you want to download it again.

+If you have to clone https://github.com/rust-lang/rust in the process of building your own rustc, you can save yourself the second download by placing that repository under `rustsrc/` in the source tree (i.e.
+`rustsrc/rust` is the repository).